preraulab/DYNAM-O/rust_bridge/README.md

 MEX binaries are platform-and-extension specific.
 The repo carries one compiled binary per platform × per MEX file.
 Current strategy:

-- **Build locally** on each of {Apple Silicon, Intel, Linux, Windows}.
+- Run the **controlled meta-repository bootstrap build** on each of {Apple Silicon, Intel, Linux, Windows}.
 - **Commit all built binaries** (~34 KB each, ~1.2 MB/platform total).
 - Rebuild and recommit whenever `DYNAM-O_rs/rust/src/` changes in a way that affects the C ABI or pipeline behaviour.

-Roughly: treat the MEX binaries like pre-compiled artifacts pinned to a specific `dynamo_rs` commit.
-Record the commit SHA in `BUILT_FROM.md` after each rebuild.
+Treat the MEX binaries like pre-compiled artifacts pinned to a specific `dynamo_rs` commit.
+Archive the meta-repository's generated `release-build-manifest.json` with the release record.

 ### When to rebuild